 The Project will result in a parking reduction of 40 spaces from the historically vested use as documented above and in the parking analysis.
-As shown on the survey, a total of 18 parking spaces are existing but many of them do not meet the minimum parking size or drive aisle width requirements of the Town.
-Based on the existing number of spaces, the Site is currently non-conforming to the minimum parking requirements.
+As shown on the survey, almost all the existing parking spaces do not meet the minimum parking size or drive aisle width requirements of the Town.
+Furthermore, based on the existing number of spaces, the Site is currently non-conforming to the minimum parking requirements.
 It is acknowledged due to the demolition of more than 50% of the building, the legal non-conformity for parking is no longer vested.
 Therefore, a parking variance is required.
 If not for the demolition of 50% or more of the existing building, no additional parking would be required according to the Principle of Parking Equivalency in Section 134-2175 of the Code since the redevelopment results in a reduction from vested parking requirements.
 Furthermore, with the redevelopment of the Site, the proposed 18 parking spaces will now comply with the minimum dimension and drive aisle width requirements of the Town code, remedying a non-conformity.